gavinmatt/main/src/content/blog/letsgoshedding.md

 <img src="/images/shed/shed_shingles.png">

 **AT LAST** we arrived at a viable shed.
 While more work was needed to cut in the remaining retaining wall boards, we had a stable, waterproof, and painted shed ready for storage.
 And storage we did - I’m a well known evangelist for the [Gladiator Geartrack](https://www.gladiatorgarageworks.com/products/4-wide-geartrack%C2%AE-channels-2-pack) system and of course lined the shed with Gladiator strips.
+Our garage is coated in it.
 Now we have ample storage for even a relatively small space, and important items stay off the floor.

 <img src="/images/shed/shed_geartrack.png">